'Like milk': How one magazine became a mainstay of New Jersey's Chinese community

 "I think the biggest challenge is right now"

-Yet Sino Monthly's future is far from certain.
-The pandemic made publishing and reaching readers more challenging, and Lee moved both of her publications–Sino Monthly and the ad-filled Chinese News Weekly–under the same roof, closing the office that housed her weekly newspaper.
+Yet the future of Sino Monthly is far from certain.
+The pandemic made publishing and reaching readers more challenging, and Lee moved both of her publications — Sino Monthly and the ad-filled Chinese News Weekly — under the same roof, closing the office that housed her weekly newspaper.

 During the pandemic's early months, Sino Monthly took advantage of the government financial assistance offered to small businesses.